Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 This dropdown is hidden from view until the user attempts to play the audio, it will remain hidden if the user is logged in.

-Create `Dropdown.css`

-Add styling for the container (this styling will render it hidden):
+Add styling for the dropdown container to `Dropdown.css` (this styling will render it hidden):

 ```css
 .dropdown-container {